Connect with us

 These assets and a state marijuana license are being obtained from Cannabist Company Holdings Inc (OTCMKTS: CBSTF) (FRA: VW5).
 The license will also permit Curaleaf to open a sixth dispensary.
 Curaleaf expects the deal to close by the end of next year’s first quarter.

 The news, revealed by the companies on Tuesday, comes as Virginia is preparing to potentially begin permitting adult-use cannabis sales by late 2026.
-A legislative commission just revealed a detailed and updated proposal to legalize recreational marijuana and is hoping that lawmakers will pass it during next year’s session.
+A legislative commission just revealed a detailed new proposal to legalize recreational marijuana and is hoping that lawmakers will pass it during next year’s session.
 It incorporated months of testimonies from industry stakeholders.

 “It [would] build a new market that supports hundreds of small businesses, strengthens Virginia agriculture, reduces racial disparities created by the prohibition of marijuana and protects public safety,” said Virginia State Delegate Paul Krizek on Dec.
 2.